The student news site of Bloomington High School South

-On Saturday, August 12, 2023 the Bloomington High School South girls soccer team traveled to Jasper High School to play in their first match as a team in the 2023 season.
+On Saturday, Aug.
+12, the Bloomington South girls soccer team traveled to Jasper High School to play in their first match of the 2023 season.
 While there were players who were putting on their uniforms for the first and last time, none could have predicted that their season would take them all the way to the State Finals.

 The Panthers started off the season with a 2-1 win at Jasper followed by a 3-0 win over Center Grove in the second match of their campaign.

-The team then traveled south to Newburgh to take on Castle High School for their third contest.
-In a hard-fought game, the Panthers lost 0-4.
+After their trip to Center Grove, the team traveled to Newburgh to take on Castle High School.
+In a hard-fought match, the Panthers lost 4-0.

-The team rebounded from the setback, going on a 4-game undefeated stretch before it came to an end against Evansville Reitz, 2-1.
+The team rebounded from the setback, going on a 4-game undefeated stretch.
+However, their stretch was brought to an end by Evansville Reitz, 2-1.

-After that loss, the Panthers went on a 12-game winning streak.
+After the Panther’s second loss of the season, they quickly recovered, embarking on an impressive 12-game winning streak.
 This streak was highlighted by their 8-0 rout of cross-town rival Bloomington North against whom the Panthers have not allowed a Cougar goal since 2018.

 Even after their success, it wasn’t a certainty that the State Finals would be within reach.